pelias/geonames/README.md

   * `datapath`: the path to geonames data.
 Defaults to a directory inside the importer.
   * `countryCode`: the two digit ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1)) country code for the country for which data will be downloaded and imported.
 Use `ALL` for all countries.
+  * `sourceURL`: allows for specification of an alternate url prefix for downloads.
+	  Will be appended with your specified countryCode and `.zip`.
-  * `sourceURL`: allows for specification of an alternate url for downloads as a string or template literal containing `${countryCode}`.
-If sourceURL is undefined or an empty string the code defaults to the official Geonames dumps.
+	  If the field is undefined or an empty string then the code defaults to the official Geonames dumps.

 #### Admin Lookup
 Pelias has the ability to compute the admin hierarchy (county, region, country, etc)